Fuji TACOM: Design

 The TACOM UAV is designed as a high-speed, low observable air launched drone.
 The drone possesses a foldable, delta wing design, a single air intake above the fuselage, and a single turbofan engine.
-Due to its small folding wings the UAV is controlled only by its stabilizers and features ventral fins for lateral and directional stability.
+Due to its small folding wings, the UAV is controlled only by its stabilizers and features ventral fins for lateral and directional stability.
 Some designs to reduce its radar cross section (RCS) include a curve intake S-duct and its small number of edge orientation.
 The dimensions of the drone were designed so that it can be carried by an F-4EJ.
 Avionics include a Mission Management Computer (MMC) and IR sensor mounted in the forward section of the fuselage, and two data link antennas located in the nose and rear (above the engine) of the drone.
-The drone features air bags and a parachute to decelerate and ensure a safe landing.
+The drone features airbags and a parachute to decelerate and ensure a safe landing.

-Following its second program the drone has been enlarged and modified, but overall retains much of its general characteristics.
-Some modifications includes the addition of a traffic collision avoidance system, an Air Traffic Control transponder, camera and senors housed underneath the fuselage, and the compatibility with an F-15J.
+Following its second program, the drone has been enlarged and modified, but overall retains much of its general characteristics.
+Some modifications include the addition of a traffic collision avoidance system, an Air Traffic Control transponder, camera and senors housed underneath the fuselage, and the compatibility with an F-15J.